-- For Buttonwood Property Management, the target is not to optimize profits, but seeing the clients growing from one level to another.
+- For Buttonwood Property Management, the target is not to optimize profits but rather to see the clients grow from one level to another.
 They work with experts in finance, investment, tax matters, and property development to ensure that their clients set the right goals and achieve them.

 To optimize the returns from your property, it is advisable to work with property management professionals.
 These experts have been in the market for years and understand the problems to avoid for progressive growth and success.
-To get more from the property management company, it is important to look for the one with low fees.
+To get more from the property management company, it is important to look for the one with the best value.

 Buttonwood Property Management came out as a professionally run enterprise that targets helping investors grow their businesses to the next level.
-Unlike other companies that focus on charging the highest possible fee, Buttonwood seeks to get the funds into the landlords’ pockets.
+Unlike other companies that focus on charging the highest possible fee, Buttonwood seeks to keep your property management fees in Toronto low to get the funds into the landlords’ pockets.

-- Ensure the company has professional management that is committed to assisting clients to grow progressively.
+- Ensure the company has professional management that is committed to assisting clients in growing progressively.

-- The company should be licensed to operate in Toronto.
+- The company is registered to operate in Toronto.